Mac automation layer · MCP server · Local-first

 Spotify

 … and any other Mac app.
-If it has a window, Haku can drive it — with the same 85% token savings.
+If it has a window, Haku can drive it.

 Codex Computer Use vs Haku.

-Computer Use for Codex shipped a week ago.
-We ran it head-to-head with Haku on a reminder and an Amazon checkout, then asked the agent itself which it preferred.
+Computer Use for Codex shipped recently.
+We ran it head-to-head with Haku on a reminder and an Amazon checkout — then asked the agent itself which it preferred.

 Privacy